thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 11:00 on 07 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 07 Dec 2025 or as the situation changes.

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - High river levels may lead to flooding.

-Flooding is possible from the evening of the 06 Dec 2025.
+Flooding is possible from the morning of the 07 Dec 2025.

-Flooding of low lying land and roads is possible tonight, 06 Dec 2025, along the River Thames, especially in the Kempsford area.
+Flooding of low lying land and roads is possible today, 07 Dec 2025, along the River Thames, especially in the Kempsford area.
 This is as a result of rivers responding to recent rainfall.
 The weather forecast is for further rain which could be heavy at times.
 We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 11:00 on 07 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 07 Dec 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - High river levels may lead to flooding.

-Flooding is possible from the evening of 06 Dec 2025.
+Flooding is possible from the morning of 07 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Lechlade area.
 The forecast is for further rain which could be heavy at times.